Can’t make it to EMS World Expo?

 EMS1 reports annually from the EMS World Expo conference, offering takeaways from educational sessions, product announcements and updates from the Expo floor.
 Catch our coverage here.

 Every year, EMS1 reviews the latest research, emerging techniques and newly debuted products exhibited at EMS World Expo.
-This year’s show will be held in Orlando October 10-14.
+This year’s show will be held in New Orleans, Sept.
+18-22.

 These shows are bucket list events for many paramedics and EMTs.
-However, many will be unable to attend due to budget constraints, scheduling conflicts or uncertainty over travel.
+However, many will be unable to attend due to scheduling conflicts or budget constraints.

-For those of you who are unable to attend EMS World Expo 2022, you can tamp down the FOMO (fear of missing out), as there are ways to stay connected to the action.
+For those of you who are unable to attend EMS World Expo 2023, you can still benefit from the networking and information sharing.
 Here are a few ideas:

 Pro tip: Not everyone remembers to use the hashtag so searching “EMS World,” "EMS World Expo" or similar keywords or presenter names will elicit posts as well.